 Starting a successful clothing line comes down to 5 things: have the right story for the right market; design a great, unique solution; manufacture the right quality at the right cost; build a fanatical fan base; and drive sales.
 If you can do those 5 things well you’ve got a good shot at being the next superstar clothing line.

-In this article we’ll go into detail of how to develop a great clothing line idea, how to create samples, developing a marketing narrative, manufacturing, and selling.
-By the end you should have not only a good understanding of how to start a clothing, but how to create a successful one.
+In this article we’ll go into detail on how to develop a great clothing line idea, how to create samples, developing a marketing narrative, manufacturing, and selling.
+By the end, you should have not only a good understanding of how to start a clothing line but how to create a successful one as well.

 Step 1: Know Your Niche & Have the Right Story

 You’re going to have a tough time building a successful clothing business unless you capture the imagination of a specific segment of the population with a story that resonates and shows how you can fill an unmet need.

 To do that you need to find your niche.
 You need to figure out the intersection of 3 things: your unique perspective, current social and industry trends, and a unique solution that delivers.

 A good clothing line business is going to start with your perspective.
 Do you have a personal need that is going unfilled and you think others feel the same?
 You could be a father who can’t find the right pajamas for your children.
 You could be an athlete that can’t find the right pants.
 You might have a style that nobody carries.

 Here’s a few examples from existing brands to help get your wheels turning:

 “I couldn’t figure out what to wear under my white pants…I knew there was a void between the traditional underwear and the heavy-duty girdle.”— Sara Blakely, Founder of Spanx

 “We wondered if there was room to create some symbol of optimism, a hero whose power is the way he views the world…That was the day that changed everything.”